Nick Mears: Pittsburgh Pirates

 Mears was called up to the majors for the first time on August 8, 2020 and made his major league debut that night, pitching one inning, allowing one run, against the Detroit Tigers.
 Mears made four appearances with the Pirates that season, throwing five innings and giving up three runs.

-Mears began the 2021 season at the Alternate Training Site, and joined the Triple-A Indianapolis Indians when their season began in May.
+Mears began the 2021 season at Pittsburgh's alternate training site, and joined the Triple-A Indianapolis Indians when their season began in May.
 Recalled to the Pirates for the first time on May 26, he didn't make an appearance until his fourth stint with the major league team, which began on July 20.

 Mears was placed on the 60-day injured list to begin the year on March 15, 2022, after undergoing arthroscopic surgery on his right elbow.
-On December 18, 2022, Mears was designated for assignment.
+He was activated on August 20, and optioned to Triple–A Indianapolis.
+On December 18, Mears was designated for assignment following the acquisition of Connor Joe.

 Colorado Rockies

 On December 23, 2022, Mears was claimed off waivers by the Texas Rangers.
 Four days later, Mears was designated for assignment to make room for free-agent signing Nathan Eovaldi.

 On January 6, 2023, Mears was claimed off waivers by the Colorado Rockies.
+He was optioned to the Triple-A Albuquerque Isotopes to begin the season.
+In 16 games for the Rockies, Mears posted a 3.72 ERA with 21 strikeouts.

+Mears made 41 appearances out of the bullpen for Colorado in 2024, registering a 5.56 ERA with 57 strikeouts across 45 1/3 innings pitched.

+Milwaukee Brewers

+On July 27, 2024, Mears was traded to the Milwaukee Brewers in exchange for Bradley Blalock and Yujanyer Herrera.
+In 13 appearances down the stretch for Milwaukee, he struggled to an 0-1 record and 7.30 ERA with 18 strikeouts across 12 1/3 innings pitched.